General Data Protection Regulation

 Next Steps

-We recommend that you take the following actions:
+We recommend you take the following actions:

 • Include and assess your privacy policies and cookie notices to provide transparency and upgrade consent capture.

-• Seek your legal advice.
-This article should not be read as legal advice.
+• Seek your own legal advice.

 Additional Resources

-Review these links for more information:
+We recommend you review these links for more information:

 Was this article helpful?